Urban Cycling Techniques

 - Choose the best route to get you safely and efficiently to your destination

-The second session consists of bike handling drills and applying our urban riding theory to real road situations by riding with instructors and class participants through our built environment.
-This will give you the opportunity to practice trail etiquette, intersection scenarios, lane positioning, and more.
+This class consists of bike handling drills and applying our urban riding theory to real road situations by riding with instructors and class participants through our built environment.
+This will give you the opportunity to practice trail etiquette, intersection scenarios, lane positioning, and more - all while having fun with diverse learners and instructors.

 How to Prepare: Bring a bike in good working order and a CPSC approved helmet.
 Bring snacks, water and lunch and be sure to wear weather-appropriate clothing.